Esbjerg pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Esbjerg right now?

-On 25 June 2026, overall pollen levels in Esbjerg are low.
-Cypress is the main contributor to airborne pollen, while grass remain at lower levels
+On 16 July 2026, overall pollen levels in Esbjerg are moderate.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Esbjerg tomorrow?

-On 26 June 2026, pollen conditions in Esbjerg will be different from today, with cypress, grass increasing
+On 17 July 2026, pollen conditions in Esbjerg will be similar to today, with grass at medium levels

 Is pollen expected to decrease in Esbjerg this week?